General questions

 Occasionally more information is required, and your doctor will reach out to you.
 Don’t worry, this does not cost extra.

 Unfortunately, skindoc is founded on the notion that most people have access to the internet and a camera, whether it be a digital camera or smartphone.
 Since our doctors need to see what your dermatological complaint looks like, skindoc may not be the best service for you.
-We would therefore suggest seeking a dermatologist in physical clinic.
+We would therefore suggest seeking help from a dermatologist in a physical face-to-face clinic.

 The main reason this occurs is because the photos submitted were not of a high enough quality for the doctor to be able to use.
 Other reasons include blurred photos or issues with photos being too light or too dark.
 If this is the case, your doctor will reach out to you and request additional photographs.
 Don’t worry, this does not cost extra.